 What To Know Before You Refinance Commercial Property

-• Refinancing commercial property can be for savings (e.g. lowering monthly payments) or for expansion (e.g. buying new properties)
+- Refinancing commercial property can be done for savings (e.g., lowering monthly payments) or for expansion (e.g., buying new properties).

-• Costs of refinancing commercial real estate include loan origination fees and appraisal fees
+- The costs of refinancing commercial real estate include loan origination fees and appraisal fees.

-• Eligibility requirements vary by the lender and loan type, but you usually need to have a minimum credit score and be in business for a given time
+- Eligibility requirements vary by the lender and loan type, but you usually need to have a strong credit score, a debt service coverage ratio (DSCR) of at least 1.25 and 20% to 40% equity.

 In the real estate world, commercial property is a building or land that is used for business purposes.
-This includes office buildings, industrial properties or retail spaces.
-However, commercial property can also include multifamily housing like apartment buildings.
+This includes office buildings, industrial properties, retail spaces and multifamily housing, like apartment buildings.

-At its core, commercial real estate financing works similarly to residential mortgages.
-Refinancing a commercial loan is therefore very similar to refinancing a mortgage on a residential property: The process involves using the money from a new loan to pay off an existing one.
+At its core, a commercial loan refinance is very similar to refinancing a mortgage on a residential property.
+The process involves replacing your current loan with a new one.

 Typically, borrowers refinance their loans when they can qualify for more favorable terms, such as a lower business interest rate or a different loan type.
 Refinancing can also help property owners convert equity into cash to improve cash flow.